Emily Ratajkowski Poses On Her Knees In Lacy Lingerie On Instagram

 Emily hasn’t responded to the message at the time of this writing.

-In other news, the bombshell shared another photo of her in a bra on January 25, that time to her personal Instagram account.
+In other news, the bombshell shared another photo of herself in a bra on January 25, that time to her personal Instagram account.
 The update was a photo booth-style collage of two images with the bottom one showing Emily’s face and the top one showing her chest.
 The model wore a sheer bra under a leather jacket and placed her hands on both cheeks, giving a playful and fierce pout.
 She wore dark eyeliner, eyeshadow, and glossy lipstick for the shot.